 TOKYO KABUKI GUIDE is a special concierge service.
-We have provided you all information you will need about Kabuki in Tokyo since 2010.
+We have been providing you all the information you need to know about Kabuki in Tokyo since 2010.

-We operate several types of Kabuki tours in order to enhance your Kabuki experience.
-We provide advanced tickets, handouts, English summaries etc. in our pre-performance presentations.
-Tours for people who buy one act tickets and Kabuki-za Gallery tour are also available.
+We operate several types of Kabuki tours to enhance your Kabuki experience.
+We provide advanced tickets, handouts, English summaries and a pre-performance presentation.
+Tours for people who buy one act tickets or visit the Kabuki-za Gallery are also available.

 Why did you start this service?

-I, Kazui Yabe, a Japanese female licenced tour guide and a volunteer Japanese language teacher, have enjoyed Kabuki for many years and have already had many chances to take both Japanese and foreign friends to the Kabuki-za Theatre before I started my service in 2010.
+Founder Kazui Yabe, a Japanese female licensed tour guide and volunteer Japanese language teacher, has enjoyed introducing Kabuki to both Japanese and visiting friends for many years before establishing Kabuki tour guide in 2010.

 Seeing Kabuki is to see Japan’s traditional stage arts which have been established for over 400 years.